 At all places cited above, the general lockdown guidelines and health precautions such as wearing face masks, maintaining a distance of at least six feet from others, etc. are applicable.
 Only asymptomatic persons are allowed to enter all aforementioned places.

+All aforementioned places will continue to remain shut in containment zones, where the lockdown will continue till June 30.
+Separately, several states have released specific guidelines restricting more activities.
 For example, hotels and banquet halls will continue to remain shut across Delhi, while Punjab has decided to keep dine-in facilities at restaurants closed.
 You may need to recheck curbs enforced in your local area.

+In the second phase of the 'Unlock' plan, schools, colleges, educational/training/coaching institutions, etc., will be opened after consultations with states/union territory governments.
+State/UT governments are being advised to hold consultations at the institution level with parents and other stakeholders.
 Based on the feedback, a decision in this regard will be taken in July.
 The Health Ministry will issue separate SOPs for the same.